hanwei0912/Adversarial-Reading/topic/ConceptBottleneckModule.md

 - three modules: cross-layer alignment, prediction alignment, cross-image alignment https://github.com/hqhQAQ/ProtoCBM
 CUB: pcbm 58.8 this 68.3
+ (First step) To calculate this evaluation metric, our work first generates the corresponding region of each concept on the input image (i.e., the image region that the concept is predicted from).
+(Second step) Next, this evaluation metric estimates the concept trustworthiness according to whether the corresponding region of the concept is consistent with the ground-truth

 ### [Sparse Concept Bottleneck Models: Gumbel Tricks in Contrastive Learning](https://arxiv.org/pdf/2404.03323)
 - concept matrix search algorithm: define image-concept matrix, and class-concept matrix